 Gather evidence.
 You should gather as much evidence as possible at the scene of the incident as well as in the days and weeks that follow.
 This includes taking photographs at the scene of the incident, getting the names and contact information of any eyewitnesses, getting the police report, and more.
 You should also keep track of any expenses you incur as a result of the crash, including medical bills, lost wages, property damage estimates, etc.

 Contact an attorney.
 A skilled Houston truck accident lawyer can get involved in your case very quickly and begin gathering the evidence needed to prove liability.
 The sooner an attorney gets involved, the more likely your claim is to be successful.

 Contact a Houston Truck Accident Lawyer Today

 If you have been injured in a commercial trucking accident, we invite you to contact the truck accident lawyer at The Doan Law Firm to arrange a free review of your potential commercial truck accident injury lawsuit and a review of the legal options that may be available to you and your family members.
 As always, your case review is always free and does not require you to hire us to represent you in court.
-If you decide that we should act as your advocate, we are always willing to represent you in exchange for a previously-negotiated percentage of the settlement that we will win for you.
+If you decide that we should act as your advocate, our truck and car accident lawyers in Houston are always willing to represent you in exchange for a previously-negotiated percentage of the settlement that we will win for you.